mordax7/ansible-role-librespot/README.md

 =========

 Installation and configuration of Librespot client on arm64 and armhf based systems that support systemd.
 This role also includes the configuration of a [Hifiberry](https://www.hifiberry.com/shop/boards/hifiberry-dac-rtc/) device.
+If you like any feature is missing, dont hesitate to create a ticket but also feel free to create a PR to add it yourself.

 Requirements
 ------------